gamblor21/Gamblor21_CircuitPython_AHRS/README.rst

 It is used to combine multiple sensor values to give a heading, pitch and roll value such as used by aircraft.

+See the `Wiki <https://github.com/gamblor21/CircuitPython_AHRS/wiki>`_ for a more complete description.

 Dependencies
 =============